realA10001986/Time-Circuits-Display/README.md

 Time-cycling is enabled by setting up a **_Time-cycling Interval_** in the Config Portal or the [keypad menu](#how-to-select-the-time-cycling-interval).
 The device will then cycle through named list every 5th, 10th, 15th, 30th or 60th minute.
 The option **_Animate time-cycling_** decides whether the times simply switch or the cycling event looks like someone entered a new destination date.

-Time-cycling will, if enabled, change the *Destination* and *Last Time Departed* displays regardless of the times already displayed, for instance as a result from an earlier time travel.
-Triggering a time-travel will, however, pause time-cycling for 30 minutes.
+Triggering a time-travel pauses time-cycling for 30 minutes.

 ### World Clock mode